tamal2000/masters/Statistical Methods/lecture 4.md

 * **Sampling distribution** Let random variable <img src="https://render.githubusercontent.com/render/math?math=\overline{X}_n"> denote the sample means of a sample size n.
 The sampling distribution of the sample mean consists of all possible values values of <img src="https://render.githubusercontent.com/render/math?math=\overline{X}_n">, based on all possible samples of size n, and corresponding probabilities.

 * **The central limit theorem (CLT):** Independently draw a sample of size n>30 from a population with mean μ and standard deviation 𝜎.
 Then <img src="https://render.githubusercontent.com/render/math?math=\overline{X}_n">  has approximately a  <sub><img src="https://render.githubusercontent.com/render/math?math=N(\mu, \frac{\sigma}{\sqrt{n}})"></sub>.

-f you routinely copy and paste text and other items on your Mac and iOS devices, you will no doubt agree that Apple’s default clipboard features are extremely lacking.
-Both the iOS and OS X clipboards only allow you to save one clipping at a time.
-Each clipping you make gets overridden by a new one.
-As a writer, I rel